praF02/anevicon/README.md

-            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] --display-periodicity <TIME-SPAN>
+            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] -l, --packet-length <POSITIVE-INTEGER>
-            A time span per displaying test summaries.
-It isn't recommended to set a low value (say, 10ms) for performance reasons [default: 3secs] -l, --packet-length <POSITIVE-INTEGER>
             Repeatedly send a random-generated packet with a specified bytes length.
 The default is 32768
     -p, --packets-count <POSITIVE-INTEGER>
             A count of packets for sending.
 When this limit is reached, then the program will exit [default: 18446744073709551615]
+        --packets-per-syscall <POSITIVE-INTEGER>
+            A count of packets which the program will send using only one system call.
+After the operation completed, a test summary will have been printed.

+            It is not recommended to set this option to a low value for some performance reasons. [default: 512]
     -r, --receiver <SOCKET-ADDRESS>...
             A receiver of generated traffic, specified as an IP-address and a port number, separated by a colon.